Interstate 26 in North Carolina: Route description

 I-26, in concurrency with US 23, enters the state at Sams Gap (elevation 3760 ft) from Tennessee.
 In the first 9 mi, designated as a scenic byway, it features mostly six travel lanes and three runaway truck ramps going eastbound.
-The freeway is also parallels U.S. Route 23 Alternate (US 23A), which was the original route before 2006.
+The freeway also parallels US 23A, which was the original route before 2006.
 At exit 13, I-26 ends and Future I-26 begins; US 19 also joins from Burnsville.

 At Weaverville, Future I-26 merges with US 25/US 70, coming from Marshall; however, US 25 soon disembarks in Woodfin and continues south along Merrimon Avenue.
 Future I-26 enters Asheville, while parallel with the French Broad River, and merges with westbound I-240/US 74A with US 19/US 23; US 70 ends its concurrency by going eastbound I-240/US 74A instead and an additional exit at the major interchange provides access to downtown Asheville via Patton Avenue.
-It is signed I-26 proper again without future designation after merging with I-240.
+It is signed I-26 proper again without future designation after merging with I-240, although NCDOT still officially refers to this segment as Future I-26.

 Crossing the French Broad River along Capt.
 Jeff Bowen Bridge (originally Smokey Park Highway Bridge before 2012), I-26/I-240 promptly exit with two lanes to the right (same for both directions) while US 19/US 23/US 74A continue along Patton Avenue (exit 3).
 The interchange also features warning lights for "stopped traffic ahead", a common condition during rush hour.
-Between Patton Avenue (exit 3) and Haywood Road (exit 2), I-26/I-240 share a hidden concurrency with U.S. Route 19 Business (US 19 Bus.)/US 23 Bus.
+Between Patton Avenue (exit 3) and Haywood Road (exit 2), I-26/I-240 share a hidden concurrency with US 19 Business (US 19 Bus.)/US 23 Bus.

 At the major interchange with I-40, sometimes called Malfunction Junction, I-240 ends, with new concurrency of I-26 with US 74.
 The interchange features left exit and entrances; while travelers along eastbound I-26/westbound I-240, access to eastbound I-40 is via North Carolina Highway 191 (NC 191, Brevard Road, exit 1).
 Westbound I-40/US 74 continues on to Canton and Knoxville; eastbound I-40 provides access to nearby Biltmore Estate and further on to Hickory.